rhowsane/arm_master/docs/gazebo_problems.rst

 Running on Gazebo
 ===============================

+*"Failing to plan is planning to fail"*

+*- Alan Lakein*

-Before testing our code on the real Panda robot, we must be able to run it within a digital simulation first, proving that it works.
-Otherwise, having a physically moving robot with unknown risks / movements that have not been tested would be a major risk.
-Here were the main problems that were encountered by the team when attempting to perform simulations in Gazebo.
+Before testing our code on the real Panda robot, we ran it on on a digital simulation, to validate that it would function as expected.
+This was incredibly helpful as using a physically moving robot with unknown risks / movements would be a major risk.

+In theory simulation works well, but in practice there were many problems that were encountered by the team when attempting to perform simulations in Gazebo.

 Arm experiencing vibration / 'jittering'
 ----------------------------------------